-- All members of the NDSCS community, as well as visitors, are required to wear face coverings when indoors and outside when near others.
-Disposable face masks will be provided if visitors do not have their own.
+- The use of face coverings is optional for NDSCS employees and visitors.
+Disposable face masks will be provided if visitors wish to wear one and do not have their own.

 - Anyone who is not feeling well, having symptoms consistent with COVID-19, and/or been knowingly exposed to anyone that has COVID-19 is asked to not attend New Student Registration and Orientation and contact NDSCS Admission at 701-231-6935 to reschedule.